awsdocs/aws-doc-sdk-examples/basics_scenarios/batch_scenario/SPECIFICATION.md

 This SDK Basics scenario demonstrates how to interact with AWS Batch using the AWS SDK.
 It demonstrates various tasks such as creating a compute environment, setting up a job queue, defining a job definition, submitting a job, and so on.
 Finally this scenario demonstrates how to clean up resources.
 Its purpose is to demonstrate how to get up and running with AWS Batch and the AWS SDK.

 ## Resources
-The required resources for this SDK scenario are an IAM role and a local Docker image.
-The IAM role must have permission to interact with the Amazon ECR service (for example, ecr:PutImage).

-To create an IAM role, see [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).
+The required resources for this Basics scenario are two IAM roles.
+The IAM roles must have permission to interact with the AWS Batch service.
+This Basics scenario uses a CloudFormation template to create the IAM roles and delete the IAM roles at the end of the program.

-For more information about using permissions with ECR (for example, how to create Amazon ECR Identity-based policies), see [How Amazon Elastic Container Registry works with IAM](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security_iam_service-with-iam.html).

-To see the instructions to create a local docker image, see [README.md](README.md).

-This scenario uses the Docker client API for a specific programming language.
-For more information, see [Develop with Docker Engine SDKs](https://docs.docker.com/engine/api/sdk/)
+This scenario submits a job that pulls a Docker image from Amazon ECR to Amazon Fargate.
+To place a Docker image on Amazon ECR, run the follow Basics scenario.
+See [Amazon ECR code examples for the SDK for Java 2.x](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/ecr)

 ## Hello Amazon ECR
 This program is intended for users not familiar with the Amazon ECR SDK to easily get up and running.
 The logic is to show use of `ecrClient.listImagesPaginator()`.